EdgeOfControl/batch-file/README.md

      - Enter your destination folder (copy and move only)

-     - Input a filter inclusionary command
+     - Input the first filter

-     - Input a filter exclusionary command (this can be $null if not needed)
+     - Input the second filter

-     - Profit
+     - Declare if the search is recursive or not

+     - Choose the operators to be used in the command (supported: -and, -or, -like, -notlike

+     - Wait for the command to complete

+     - Repeat the script or use Ctrl+C to close out of it.